Proctor Silex prides itself with its “built to last” electric appliances. Their latest take on the electric coffee grinder is known as the E610BY.

 - Compact, Euro-style round body available in two colors – black and white

 - Retractable, wrap-around cord

 - Safety on/off button

 - Stainless steel blades

-Best Features of the E160BY Proctor Silex Coffee Grinder
+Best Features of the Proctor Silex E160BY Fresh Grind Coffee Grinder

-How is the Proctor Silex E160BY coffee grinder in terms of performance?
+How is the Proctor Silex E160BY Fresh Grind in terms of performance?
 Does it provide value or make you wish you hadn’t bought it?
 Here is an assessment of its consistency, precision, and overall quality.

 This Proctor Silex coffee grinder is small and lightweight, which makes it portable and very easy to store away.
 It does not lack grinding muscle, however.